ZestfulNation/vue-hotel-datepicker/README.md

 * Remove querySelector, use refs
 * Fix bug: impossible to open the calendar when clearselection is trigger
 * Allows to have half a day, if you have check in at noon and checkout before noon
+* Refacto the paginate infinite scroll on mobile
+* Disable date when checkin only on one day

 ------------